ie-Yoshisaur/md-to-pdf/README.md

 # Usage
 - Place a md file in the markdown directory.
 - Execute `$ bash run.sh <name-of-md-file>`.
-  - \<name-of-md-file\> is the name of the md file without the "md" extention.
+  - \<name-of-md-file\> is the name of the md file without the ".md" extention.
 - A PDF file will be generated in the pdf directory.
 # Diretory Structure
 ```